 - 12. The Skegby Junior Academy will co-ordinate admissions for in-year applications and for applications for year groups other than the normal point(s) of entry.
-Parents should contact the Academy directly for an application form; further details are on our website at www.skegbyjunioracademy.org/admissions - 13.
-Subject to any provisions in the LA's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the Academy will consider all such applications and if the year group applied for has a place available, admit the child. - 14.
+Parents should contact the Academy directly for an application form; further details are on our website at www.skegbyjunioracademy.org/admissions.
+The LA will be notified of any applications within two (2) days. - 13.
+Subject to any provisions in the LA's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the Academy will consider all such applications and if the year group applied for has a place available, admit the child.
+Parents will be notified of the outcome within fifteen (15) days. - 14.
 If more applications are received than there are places available, the oversubscription criteria in paragraph 6 above for the relevant age group shall apply.
 Parents whose application is refused shall be entitled to appeal.